In this FDD Talk post, you’ll learn the following:

-- The following charts compile the number and percentage of franchised and affiliate-owned Centers’ average daily vehicle-count ranges and median daily vehicle-count ranges during January 1, 2017 to December 31, 2017.
+- The following charts compile the number and percentage of franchisee-owned and affiliate-owned Centers’ average daily vehicle-count ranges and median daily vehicle-count ranges during January 1, 2018 to December 31, 2018.

-- As of December 31, 2017, 212 franchised and affiliate-owned Centers located in the United States had been open at least one year.
+- As of December 31, 2018, 164 franchisee-owned and 61 affiliate-owned Centers located in the United States had been open at least one year.

 - The vehicle counts include all vehicles entering a Grease Monkey Center for service.

-- Approximately 95% of a Center’s customers purchase the Center’s full-service oil, filter, and lubrication.
+- Approximately 95% of a Center’s customers purchase the Center’s full-service oil, filter, and lubrication, for centers that do not perform emissions testing or state inspections.
 Customers also purchase air filters, wiper blades, transmission, radiator, differential, and other services.

 To Access the Rest of This Article and Other Premium, Income-Enhancing Content, Subscribe Now or Log In.

 Gain the Insider Information (and Actual Earnings Data) You Need to Make a Safe and Smart Franchise Investment.
 Click Here to Learn More.